NO

 Unfortunately,

-stolen last month.
-Within a week, the thieve(s) ordered an expensive
+was stolen last month.
+Within a week, the thieve(s) ordered

-monthly cell phone package, applied for a VISA credit card, had
+an expensive monthly cell phone package, applied for a VISA

-a credit line approved to buy a Gateway computer, received a PIN
+credit card, had a credit line approved to buy a Gateway computer,

-number from DMV to change my driving record information online,
+received a PIN number from DMV to change my driving record

 But